 Currency: Euro (€)

-Weather: Variable (can be rainy, dry, sunny, cloudy, foggy, hot, cold, and everything between.
+Weather: Variable (can be rainy, dry, sunny, cloudy, foggy, hot, cold, and everything inbetween.
 Keep an eye on the weather as you travel).
 Be sure to pack accordingly!

 One of the most important pieces of advice that I can give you here is about driving in Ireland.
 If you’re planning to do a road trip, in a van or a regular car, prepare yourself.